seya/lazzzy_boys/README.md

 * Waypoint Updater Node sets the target velocity for each waypoint based on traffic light and obstacles.
 This operation is done for 200 waypoints starting from the closest waypoint to the current position and the result will be published as a final_waypoints message.
 The waytpoints provided by this operation not only provide the proposed waypoints for Waypoint Follower Node to generate the twist command but also provides a buffer enough to reduce the frequency of the final_waypoints update.

 ##### 1.2.1 Performance Related Considerations
 * The operation for calculating a final_waypoints with enough buffer size uses a lot of cpu resources.
 As the result, it could not be finished before the next operation is requested.
 In order to avoid such a situation, we needed to do two things.
 (1) Put this operation where the event cycle is clearly known.
 (2) Optimize the distance calculation by using the pre-calculated table.
-Details about this optimization is describled in the following section [1.4 Waypoint distance calculation optimization](#optimization)
+Details about this optimization is describled in section 1.4.

 ##### 1.2.2 Kinematics for decelerating the vehicle
 Following is the equation of motion where v is the velocity, u is the initial velocity, a is the deceleration, and d is the distance from the initial position: